Darren Press

 Darren Press is an American film director and film producer from New York.
 He attended Boston University and California Western School of Law in San Diego.
-When he returned to New York City, he studied and performed with the improv troupe Satire on Broadway and met his wife, writer/director/actress C. Fraser Press, who was also performing with the troupe.
+When he returned to New York City after law school, he studied and performed with the improv troupe Satire on Broadway and met his wife, writer/director/actress C. Fraser Press, who was also performing with the troupe.
 Press later became the managing director and Director for Gotham City Improv a former affiliate of The Groundlings and then became the managing director of the Melting Pot Theatre Company.
 He currently is a partner in the film, TV and theatre production company A May Sky Picture Entertainment.

 Theatre

 Working with Melting Pot Artistic Director Larry Hirschhorn, Press produced among others the New York Premiere of Woody Guthrie's American Song a Drama Desk nominee and Outer Critics Circle Award winner and the New York Premiere of the Lee Blessing play Cobb winner of numerous awards including the Drama Desk.
 Actor/Producer Kevin Spacey joined the production team and Cobb was moved to the Lucille Lortel Theatre for an extended Off-Broadway run.
 After Cobb, Press focused on his writing and directing teaming with wife C. Fraser Press to direct and produce her one-woman show Why We Don't Bomb the Amish.